Addition via reduction algorithm on trigonal curves: Preliminaries

-with co-prime integers $n$ and $s$, and $(x,y)\in \Complex^2$.
-Function $f$ serves as the unfolding of Pham singularity $y^n=x^s$ with the minimal number of parameters $\lambda_k \in \Complex$.
+with co-prime integers $n$ and $s$, and $(x,y)\in \Complex^2$, $\lambda_k \in \Complex$.
+We use notation $C_{n,s}$ for such a curve.
+Function $f$ is the universal unfolding of the Pham singularity $y^n + x^s=0$ with the minimal number of parameters $\lambda_k \in \Complex$.
 This type of curves serves as a kind of canonical forms among plane algebraic curves, like Weierstrass form serves as the canonical form of elliptic curves.
 In other words, any plane algebraic curve is mapped by a M\"{o}bius transformation into an $(n,s)$-curve, possibly with double points.
-For the purpose of more generality we define $(n,s)$-curve by equation

-with the full number of parameters.
-In what follows we consider the curve over the field of complex numbers with complex parameters $\lambda$.
-As seen from \eqref{CnsEq} the $(n,s)$-curve is constructed in such a way that infinity serves as a branch point connecting all $n$ sheets of the curve, this is a Weierstrass point and serves as the base point.
+As seen from \eqref{CnsEq}, an $(n,s)$-curve is constructed in such a way that the infinity is a Weierstrass point, and a branch point connecting all $n$ sheets of the curve.
+The infinity serves as the base point in Abel's map.